bitshares/bitshares-ui/Translations.md

 * **Graphene's GUI** repository is bridged with [**Transifex translation platform**](https://www.transifex.com/bitshares) for continuous localization.

-* Source language files are updated in real time when added or modified in Graphene repository.
+* Source language files are updated in real time when text is added or modified in Graphene's repository.
 Tanslators can choose to be notified on changes.

 * Once a translation is completed, and reviewed by its [**Language Coordinator**](http://docs.transifex.com/introduction/#user-roles-in-transifex),